Trade-Agent/trade-agent-mcp/README.md

 The Trade Agent MCP Server brings stock and crypto trading support to agents.
 It enables natural-language interaction with stock and crypto brokerages—execute trades, query portfolio performance, and surface market insights by sending plain-English requests through the MCP protocol.

-Supports Robinhood, E*TRADE, Coinbase, and Kraken.
+Supports Charles Schwab, Robinhood, E*TRADE, Webull, Coinbase, and Kraken.
 More to be added soon!

 This server is **remote** so you don't need to run anything locally to connect.
 Just point your MCP-compatible agent platform to the URL above.